Fofudja

-Many believe this original Ukrainian creation to be the means to combat prejudice and xenophobia exhibited towards Ukrainians in modern Russia and to mock Russian nationalists within Ukraine proper.
+Many believe this original Ukrainian creation to be the means to combat prejudice and xenophobia exhibited towards Ukrainians in modern Russia, and to mock Russian nationalists within Ukraine proper.

 The meme rapidly gained popularity in the Ukrainian segment of Internet as an ironical nickname of some Russian nationalists and Orthodox fundamentalists.

 Origins of the term

-Etymology

 The term "fofudja" long remained unknown to the general public of Ukraine and Russia.
 The word was quite obscure and was not included in several editions of orthographic dictionaries either in Ukraine or Russia.

 According to the Brockhaus and Efron Encyclopedic Dictionary, fofudja (фофудья, φουφουδότης) is an oriental precious cloth woven with gold thread and often used in ceremonial garments in the Byzantine Empire during the time of Kievan Rus and similar to an ephod.
-Fofudjawas was mentioned as a form of payment in the 12th century birch bark documents found in the Veliky Novgorod excavation.
+Fofudja was mentioned as a form of payment in the 12th century birch bark documents found in the Veliky Novgorod excavation.
 Fofudja was mentioned in the Radziwiłł Chronicle in the 13th century when Leo VI the Wise rewarded Oleg of Novgorod with gold, fofudja and other items.
 The term is mentioned again when Vladimir II Monomakh distributed fofudja, among other goods, to the people on their way to the church.

-Origins in LiveJournal

-The word "fofudja" appeared in a LiveJournal community.
-The theme of this phenomenon can be traced back to another widely popular Ukrainian Internet creation — a novel "The City of Lvov".
-This satirical Internet novel written by "Professor" Ivan Denikin (a pen name of an unknown joker) deals with a few Russians traveling to Lviv and on their way encountering "unspeakable suffering" of the Russian-speaking population of Ukraine brought on by Ukrainization.
-The description of the events was quite satirical and grotesque and this phenomenon of presenting the distorted picture of the world through the eyes of Russian nationalists and Orthodox zealots caught on with the wider public and when LiveJournal Fofudja was launched on March 12, 2006, its popularity grew exponentially.